corey-schneider/bagel-shop/README.md

 * Add picture gallery section
 * Add contact us section with a space for a user to leave a testimonial that can be featured (and a chance to win a dozen bagels or something)
 * Sign up with your email for exclusive offers?
 Point system with accounts maybe?
-* Leave website feedback in bottom right corner
+* Leave website feedback in bottom right corner - Add CAPTCHA for this
 * Add map
 * Add all contents of menu
 * Make login email non-case sensitive